Hamza Bey Mosque (Rhodes)

-The Hamza Bey Mosque (Χαμζά Μπέη Τζαμί, from Hamza Bey Camii) is a historical Ottoman-era mosque on the Aegean island of Rhodes, in southeastern Greece.
+The Hamza Bey Mosque (Χαμζά Μπέη Τζαμί, from Hamza Bey Camii) is a former mosque on the South Aegean island of Rhodes, in southeastern Greece.
 It is one of the smaller and simpler mosques on the island.
-Like most mosques in Rhodes today with the exception of Ibrahim Pasha Mosque, it is not open for worship.
+Built in c.
+1887, during the Ottoman era, the mosque was subsequently abandoned and is not used for worship.

-Description
+Overview

-The mosque was probably built in 1887.
-Located to the southwest of the Suleymaniye Mosque and east of the Mustafa Pasha Mosque within the medieval walled town of Rhodes, it was erected on the site of a previous church dedicated to the Savior.
-This small mosque has a square floor plan and vaults, which is covered with a dome supported by round triangles and roofed with concave and convex tiles.
+The mosque was most likely built in 1887, erected on the site of a previous church dedicated to the Savior.
+It is located within the medieval walled town of Rhodes, to the southwest of the Suleymaniye Mosque and to the east of the Mustafa Pasha Mosque.

+The small mosque has a square floor plan and vaults, which is covered with a dome supported by round triangles and roofed with concave and convex tiles.
 Its minaret stands on the northwestern corner of the building.
-Its central chandelier has a Mühr-ü Süleyman motif, and mihrab's center's motif depicts an oil lamp.
+A central chandelier has a Mühr-ü Süleyman motif, and mihrab's center's motif depicts an oil lamp.
 A canopy made of wood and covered with sheet metal forms the open porch; each of the internal walls have two windows and a rectangular wardrobe in the middle, while the praying-niche stands in the middle of the eastern wall.

 Renovation works on the building began in the year 2004, and focused on its minaret, particularly the inner decoration.
-Today it is considered to be restored in full by the municipality.
+The former mosque has been restored in full by the municipality, however is no longer used for worship.